 The painting arrived today!
 I opened it just enough to see the painting, and it looks so beautiful and perfect.
 I then tried to wrap it back up carefully just the way it was sent for Justin to open on Christmas.
 I’ve loved following the photos and videos you emailed.
 I would check every day looking anxiously awaiting new updates.
 This has been such a wonderful experience for me.
 Thank you so much for giving life to our treasured Agarn once again.
 This means the world to us.
 Many thanks again, and best wishes to you for a happy holiday season, Bill

-Tara and her company purchased one of our Gift a Portrait vouchers as a retirement present for their employee Gail.
+Tara and her company purchased one of our gift vouchers as a retirement present for their employee Gail.
 Gail had two beautiful cocker spaniels called Jenny and Fern.
 Tara felt that a portrait of them would be a really lovely leaving present.
-Tara wanted Gail to have complete control over the gift and have exactly what she wanted so the Gift a Portrait idea was perfect.
+Tara wanted Gail to have complete control over the gift and have exactly what she wanted so the Gift Voucher idea was perfect.
 Gail took lots of photos of her dogs and emailed me plenty of photos to draw from.
 As you can see the portraits came out beautifully.
 I drew Jenny and Fern on a 16 x 12 size which is perfect for two head studies.
 You can read one of Gail emails below and see photos and details of the portrait too.

 Received the picture yesterday all in tact.
 Both my husband and I are very very please with it.
 It looks amazing.
 I have attached a picture.
 Thank you again for everything it has been well worth the wait.